KARINA CASIANO

 Colectivo C-4 selected plays addressing our society's most pressing issues, including violence, inequality and lack of solidarity.
 The company sought to build eclectic stagings informed by movement and dance, and to go beyond traditional theatrical forms.

-by Jorge Díaz
+By Jorge Díaz

 * Festival de Teatro de Caguas, Puerto Rico, 1999